-The release of works The release of performed under class the The certifying 'Specialised Services' This organisation needs maintenance staff is qualified rating is done on an EASA to have NDT certifying carried out following the Form 1 or using another under procedures form of release to service 'Specialised established by (other than aircraft release Services' the organisation to service) as defined by In this case the NDT class rating in compliance the organisation in the CAE certifying staff performs has to be with EN4179, in compliance with and releases the NDT performed by Part-66 licence CAO.A.070(a) and task on an EASA Form 1 "specialised is not required. approved by the competent or using another form of services" authority (AMC1 release to service (other certifying staff.
-CAO.A.070 (a)(1)). than aircraft release to service) as defined by the organisation in the CAE in compliance with CAO.A.070 and approved by the competent authority.
+The release of works The release of performed under class the The certifying 'Specialised Services' This organisation needs maintenance staff is qualified rating is done on an EASA carried out following the Form 1 or using another under procedures form of release to service 'Specialised established by (other than aircraft release Services' the organisation to service) as defined by class rating in compliance the organisation in the CAE certifying staff performs has to be with EN4179, in compliance with performed by Part-66 licence CAO.A.070(a) and task on an EASA Form 1 "specialised is not required. approved by the competent or using another form of services" authority (AMC1 release to service (other certifying staff.
+CAO.A.070 (a)(1)).
+CAE in compliance with approved by the competent authority.